OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial1.md

 Here is **TutorialApplication.cpp**:
 @snippet Samples/Tutorials/TutorialApplication.cpp starter
-and **TutorialApplication.hpp**:
-@snippet Samples/Tutorials/TutorialApplication.hpp starter

-Starter files as well as complete source of this tutorial can be located in source directory **Samples/Tutorial**.
+Starter file as well as complete source of this tutorial can be located in source directory **Samples/Tutorial**.

 As you may noticed we already put main() function into TutorialApplication.cpp file.
 Content of this function performs initialization, renedering and finalization of the application execution after user pressed Escape button.